Urbane Bronze vs. Iron Ore, Porpoise, & 6 Popular Greige Paint Colors

 In the underworld of dark greige paint colors, there’s only one leader: Sherwin Williams Urbane Bronze.
-But just because it’s popular doesn’t mean it’s the BEST greige for your space.
+But just because it’s popular doesn’t mean it’s the best greige for your space.

 So how do you KNOW?

-But first, let’s touch base with LRV and how it relates to dark paint colors.
+But first, let’s touch base with LRV.

 Every paint color has an LRV number.
-This number (on a scale of 0-100) tells you how light or dark a paint color is – 0 is black, 100 is white.
+This number (on a scale of 0-100) tells you how light or dark a paint color is: 0 is black, 100 is white.

 - Both colors are popular for kitchen islands, front doors, and accent walls (they’re also great on stair railings!).

-Get your PEEL & STICK sample of Iron Ore
+Here’s your PEEL & STICK sample of Iron Ore

-Get your PEEL & STICK sample of Urbane Bronze
+Here’s your PEEL & STICK sample of Urbane Bronze

 KYLIE M’S FAVE COLOR